The most money and lowest monthly payment for your renovation

 - If you want to refinance your home mortgage, you need an appraiser to check your house.

-- Any room additions not up to code will be excluded in the square footage stated in your home listings (which also means potential buyers down the line may think your home is smaller than it is).
+- Any room additions not up to code will be excluded from the square footage stated in your home listings (which also means potential buyers down the line may think your home is smaller than it is).

 - You won’t be able to get a loan equal to your home’s value if it hasn’t been properly appraised.
 Or, if you decided to remodel without the proper permits required, the bank may disqualify you from receiving a loan at all.